November 5th, 2013 / Author: Heidi Yost

-It seems that wherever you turn, there is news and advice about the H1N1 flu virus, so I think it’s an appropriate time to encourage everyone, students and teachers alike, to take excellent care of yourselves and your children this season.
-In the studio, we often share small spaces and keyboards, so it’s absolutely important to keep in mind the best preventive measures to avoid catching, or passing on, cold and flu viruses.
+As we approach cold and flu season, we’re hearing the usual advice and news about the flu vaccine and how to protect ourselves from illness.
+So it seems an appropriate time to remind everyone, students and teachers alike, to take excellent care of yourselves and your children.
+In the studio, we often share small spaces and keyboards, so it’s important to implement preventive measures to avoid catching, or passing on, cold and flu viruses.

 - Always wash your hands before and after your lesson – especially if you are studying piano.